beaubus/vue-itextarea/README.md

 # Textarea with tab indentation

 Use tab to indent in textareas (tab got automatically replaced by spaces).
+Escape to unfocus or move to the next sibling.
 ![](demo.gif)

 ## Installation